Why I Stopped Intermittent Fasting

 There are a few reasons why many people believe intermittent fasting can heal the body and help with weight loss.

-One of the reasons is quite obvious.
-When you intermittent fast, you tend to eat fewer calories even if you are not purposely trying to restrict calories.
+One reason is quite obvious.
+When you intermittent fast, you tend to eat fewer calories even if you are not purposely trying to restrict them.

-This is because it can be difficult to eat an entire day’s worth of calories in a 4-8 hour window.
+This is because eating an entire day’s worth of calories in a 4-8 hour window can be difficult.

-But the main science behind intermittent fasting that convinces many people to try it is this: once your body no longer has calories to burn, it will begin burning fat tissue.
+However, the primary science behind intermittent fasting that convinces many people to try it is this—once your body no longer has any calories to burn, it will begin burning fat tissue.

 This process helps to clean up harmful material that is inside the cell.

-Studies done on animals seem to indicate fasting can induce autophagy, but there have been no studies done on humans to confirm it induces autophagy in humans as well.
+Studies on animals seem to indicate that fasting can induce autophagy, but no studies have been done on humans to confirm that it also induces autophagy in humans.

-There may be some scientific studies seemingly proving the health benefits of intermittent fasting, but that’s not the full story.
+Some scientific studies may seemingly prove the health benefits of intermittent fasting, but that’s not the whole story.
 These studies never address the unintended consequences of intermittent fasting.

 Intermittent Fasting Benefits for Men vs. Women